dyw934854565/pre-commit/README.md

 ## introduction

-This registry forked from pre-commit.It will run scripts in package.json which is specified in the config as same as pre-commit.
+This repository forked from pre-commit.
+It will run scripts in the package.json which is specified in the config as same as pre-commit.

-And there is a extra feature.
-It can add some lint and use lint to examine only the changed file in current commit, instead of examine the whole file in the project.
+And there is a new feature.
+It can add some lint and use lint to examine only **the changed file** in current commit, instead of examine the whole file of the project.
 It obviously will save some time in the commit.

 ## how to use?